w3f/hs-p4p/README.rst

 - possibly other things I've overlooked here

-In theory, if the kernel records all of this input information, it should be able to replay an execution of a program deterministically and reproduce the recorded behaviour completely faithfully.
-So for example, a more sophisticated version of DTrace might in theory be able to do this, for all programs.
+In theory, if we record all of this input information, it should be possible to replay an execution of a program deterministically and reproduce the recorded behaviour completely faithfully.
+However, this approach has inherent downsides:

-However, even if it's theoretically possible, there are still several downsides to this approach:

-- it is very hard to achieve, and has to be maintained and extended as new services (e.g. new hardware support) are added to the operating system.
+1. The logic is specific to a particular platform (CPU or kernel), and has to be maintained and extended as new services (i.e. instructions or syscalls) are added to that platform, and used by programs in practise.

-- there is an insane amount of input you have to record, and the uninteresting parts (i.e. thread suspensions unrelated to the application) overwhelm the interesting parts, making the actual application logic hard to analyse.
+2. There is an insane amount of input you have to record, and the irrelevant parts (i.e. thread suspensions unrelated to the application) overwhelm the relevant parts, making the actual application logic hard to analyse.
+However even the irrelevant parts can contribute to the behaviour of a bug, so they cannot simply be filtered away.

-- replaying all of this input will be slow, since it involves recreating low-level details accurately, which intuitively would probably involve more overhead than running them in their "natural" original way.
+3. Replaying all this input will be slow, since it involves recreating their low-level context accurately, which would likely involve more overhead than running them in their "natural" original way.

+In fact, there are several existing system that attempt to do this, making various design compromises in order to alleviate some of the above.
+However, these downsides really are inherent to this approach and cannot be resolved to our satisfaction.
+We give a more detailed `Comparison`_ further below; but please read onwards to first understand what our different approach is.

 Principles
 ==========

-In this library we take a different approach.
-Instead of using a very rich runtime environment, we purposefully only provide a greatly simplified one.
+Instead of having a very rich runtime environment, in this library our approach is to purposefully only provide a greatly simplified one.
 Programs must be defined as pure state machines, that can only interact with this runtime via a stream of inputs and outputs.
 In addition, the inputs, outputs, and execution state must all be serialisable.

 These constraints give us the ability to execute programs deterministically, and to do advanced high-level things with their execution, such as those listed